 “Alongside Treasure Keepers I am also a Senior Psychologist in a Children’s and Young Persons Mental Health Service in the NHS North East London Foundation Trust.
-I specialise in providing one to one psychological support to Looked After and Adopted Children and Young People as well as psychological consultation to parents and carers.
+I specialise in providing psychological support to Looked After and Adopted Children and Young People as well as psychological consultation to parents and carers.
 I have a long standing interest in working with young people and in the past I have volunteered in youth centres as well as being CELTA qualified to Teach English as a Foreign Language.
 As a TEFL teacher I worked in summer schools with teenagers from European Countries teaching lessons and leading activities, as well as providing emotional support for many who were experiencing their first time away from home.

 I take an integrative approach to practice and my work has a humanistic basis and is informed by training in Cognitive Behavioural Therapy (CBT) and psychodynamic concepts.
 My practice takes a specific focus on attachment theory when working with Young People and their families, as well as bringing in skills based interventions for emotional expression and regulation.
 I have experience of providing one to one therapy to diverse therapeutic groups with extensive experience within various NHS psychological services.
 Within the Kent and Medway NHS and Social Care Partnership Trust I have worked in both the Early Intervention in Psychosis Service and the Older Adult Service.
 During my training I did long term placements in Secondary Care Psychological Services, working with individuals with severe and enduring mental health problems in economically deprived areas.
 I have Primary Care experience, providing model specific short term CBT interventions and have worked on secure wards in psychiatric hospitals and in community rehabilitation settings.
 I have a special interest in Trauma and completed my Doctoral Thesis on exploring Clinicians’ approaches to working with trauma (using EMDR).”